aliraad79/ComputerNetworks/docs/agrements.md

 Login for every kind of users have two step verification
 1. User Send "Login <username> <password>"
 2. Server send back "LoginSuc <token> <rule>"
-   1. if not success send back "LoginFail"
+   1. if not success send back "LoginFail UserNotFound" or "LoginFail UserNotApprove"

 Signup for every kind of users have two step verification
 1. User Send "Singup <username> <password> <access_level>"
    1. access_level : normal user=1 admin=2
       1. manager is not registable and we have only one default manager
-2. Server send back "SingupSuc <token> <rule>"
+2. Server send back "SingupSuc"
    1. if not success send back "SignUpFail"
+Note:After Signup you should login

 Logout for every kind of users have two step verification
 1. User Send "Logout <token>"